basma-khalil/my-reads/README.md

 ## Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 You can find more information on how to perform common tasks [here](https://github.com/facebook/create-react-app/blob/main/packages/cra-template/template/README.md).

+## Demo

+For Demo of this template you can visit [https://myreadings.netlify.app](https://myreadings.netlify.app "Go to website")